Bundy-Mundi/Bundy-Mundi/README.md

 </a>

 ## 📚 Currently Focusing On
-- 😆 I'm currently working on completing **[react-tailwind-boilerplate](https://github.com/Bundy-Mundi/react-tailwind-boilerplate)**.
-- 😆 I'm currently working on completing **[Junpei's Training Project](https://junpei.netlify.app/)**.
-Feel free to check it out!
+- 🙄 I'm currently working on optimization using Redux & React.
-- 🙄 I'm currently learning Typescript.
+- 🙄 I'm currently learning how to implement payment system effectively with Stripe.
-- 😥 I'm currently working on math.
+- 😥 I'm currently working on math & physics.
 - 😆 I'm currently looking for good internship opportunities.

 ## 🅱 Feel Free To Check Out My Blog